Peter Houston: Dundee United

 Houston was out of football until his appointment as assistant manager to Levein at Dundee United in October 2006.
 During the summer of 2007, he suffered a bizarre injury by falling off his bike over the handlebars and breaking both wrists.
-Levein left the club in December 2009 to become manager of the Scottish national team, with Houston taking over as caretaker manager.
+Levein left the club in December 2009 to become manager of the Scotland national team, with Houston taking over as caretaker manager.
 Despite initially being considered favourite to take over on a permanent basis, Houston announced he would not be applying for the job following a 7–1 Ibrox defeat against Rangers under his tenure.
 In the wake of that result, the club tried to appoint then Bohemians manager Pat Fenlon as Levein's successor, but the deal to bring Fenlon to Tannadice broke down after the clubs were unable to agree compensation.
 After an improved run of form under his management, Houston was appointed United's manager until the end of the 2009–10 season.
 Houston will also assist Levein with his Scotland duties on a part-time basis.

 He guided Dundee United to 3rd place in the SPL and the final of the Scottish Cup, where they defeated Ross County 3–0 at Hampden Park on 15 May 2010 to seal their first major trophy for 16 years.
 On 25 May 2010, Houston accepted a three-year deal to become manager of Dundee United.
 "I'm absolutely privileged and honoured to be the manager of Dundee United.
 For me, the hard works starts now," he told BBC Scotland.